 We think it best to opt for natural fabrics and materials - rather than synthetic - for dog bed covers.
 It's healthier and nicer to snooze on a surface that's natural, and good to have a dog bed you can both snooze on!

-You can have both practicality and looks when ti comes to a dog bed : all our dog bed covers give a comfy sleep surface and are machine washable at 40.
-Lounge on it, sleep on it, dream on it.
+You can have both practicality and looks when to comes to a dog bed : all our dog bed covers give a comfy sleep surface and are machine washable at 40.

 How durable is the dog bed?